aluxian/CNRV-RO-Website/README.md

 ## Features
 - Authentication system using Facebook (passport)
 - Posts and Pages (anyone can create, can be edited/removed only by owner or admin)
-- Menus, Links (can be created/edited/removed only by admin)
+- Menus, Links, Categories (can be created/edited/removed only by admin)
 - Posts feed with pagination
 - Commenting system
 - Widgets (recent posts, recent comments and links)